-Candidate Filing is how the Commission determines the eligibility of people who want to run for office, and how candidates formally declare their intent to run.
+Candidate Filing is how the Campus Election Team determines the eligibility of people who want to run for office, and how candidates formally declare their intent to run.

-Candidates must file with the Commission and must be certified by the Commission before they begin any campaign activities.
+Candidates must file with and be certified by the Campus Elections Team before they begin any campaign activities.

 A list of positions available for election with eligibility requirements is provided on this page.

 These campaign information sessions are required for all candidates, and go over rules, financial information, and the complaint process.
 See the Campus Elections Timeline above for dates and times.

 There is an online session available below.
 You must fill out the Online Campaign Info Session Verification Form in order to receive credit for watching the online session.